deargle/deargle.github.io/class/security/final-exam-review.md

 ## Symmetric encryption and hashing

-* Name each of the four things that cryptography provides, and define each one.
+* Name each of the four properties that cryptography provides for secure communications, and define each one.
+Give an example of what cryptographic primitive you could use to achieve each property.
+(See [here](https://en.wikipedia.org/wiki/Cryptographic_primitive#Commonly_used_primitives))

 * What is the difference between symmetric and asymmetric cryptography?
 Give at least two examples of each.